bastienlechat/OSA_climate/README.md

-This repository contains data and code to reproduce results from two recent manuscript 1) the effect of temperature on obstructive sleep apnea severity and 2) the effect of ambient temperature on sleep duration and short sleep.
+This repository contains data and code to reproduce results from two recent manuscript.

 # Obstructive sleep apnea and ambient temperature
 1. Lechat, B., et al. (2025).
 "Global warming may increase the burden of obstructive sleep apnea."
 XXXX.